ankushT369/levelcache/README.md

 # SplitCache

-SplitCache is a key-value store C library built on top of Google's LevelDB.
+SplitCache is an embedded KV store C library built on top of [Google's LevelDB](https://github.com/google/leveldb).

 It provides a simple API for storing, retrieving, and deleting data, with added support for Time-to-Live (TTL) on keys and memory usage control for the underlying database cache.

 ## Prerequisites